 - It’s not recommended to use apple cider vinegar to treat tooth stains.
 The acidity of apple cider vinegar will erode your tooth enamel over time.

 - While hydrogen peroxide does have natural bleaching properties, an application at a concentration of 3 percent would take months before you see any visible results and may cause irritation to your gums and teeth.

 - Whitening gels and strips contain peroxide and if not applied carefully, they may damage your teeth.

 If you are not an expert in teeth whitening, it’s recommended that you visit a dentist to whiten your teeth.
 Otherwise, you risk damaging your teeth which can lead to complications and cost you more.

-Dr. Salim Kapadia Dental Centre, located on Markham Road, offers free UV teeth whitening when you take the new patient exam.
+Dr. Salim Kapadia Dental Centre, located on Markham Road, has won the 2020 Best Dental Office in Scarborough Award.
 Call us at 416-321-3268 or click here to book an appointment.